 Hometown: Suburbia, NJ by way of NYC

-Activities: Queering things, troubling gender, queer/labor/gender/Jewish activism in various combinations (ask me! really!), Men’s Lightweight Crew, Harvard Hillel, research at the Kennedy School, interning at the Office of BGLTQ Student Life, philosophy research at the Safra Center for Ethics, Student Advisory Board for Arts & Humanities
+Activities: Queering things, troubling gender, producing theatre, queer/gender/Jewish activism in various combinations, Men’s Lightweight Crew, work at the Office of BGLTQ Student Life, philosophy research at the Safra Center for Ethics, Student Advisory Board for Arts & Humanities

-Interests: Reality tv, queer theory, bodies, camp, critical theory, the NYTimes crossword puzzle, Disney movies, institutional memory, Judith Butler, the politics of the academy, bemoaning Doodle culture, theatre, New York, pretending I’m not from New Jersey, performance studies, philosophy of law, mourning the death of the Oxford comma, queer histories, radical protest songs of the 1960’s (ask for the playlist!), reminding people I grew up in NYC, building activist communities
+Interests: Reality tv, queer theory, bodies, Plato, camp, critical theory, ancient philosophy, the NYTimes crossword puzzle, Disney movies, institutional memory, Judith Butler, the politics of the academy, bemoaning Doodle culture, humanities research, musical theatre, New York, pretending I’m not from New Jersey, performance studies, philosophy of law, mourning the death of the Oxford comma, queer histories, radical protest songs of the 1960’s (ask for the playlist!), reminding people I grew up in NYC, building activist communities

 Hottest cause: Destabilizing ALL the binaries, fighting queer identity politics

 Summer Plans: Sweating in DC while working at the National Endowment for the Humanities

 Your life in a gchat status: Who took all the Plato books out of the library?!
 Oh wait, me.

 Novel that you'd recommend to the world: Vidal’s City and the Pillar; Firestone’s Dialectic of Sex

 Short bio: Josh is a rising junior in Adams House.
 He spends his time on campus conjugating Greek verbs, calling out homonormativity, and yelling at people on the Charles.
 His skills include finding good falafel in unlikely places, navigating public transport, and—to questionable success—resisting the pull of career academia.
 The way to his heart is through witty banter and quality literary puns, both of which will feature prominently in his third FUP.